sureshkvl/website-grav/user/pages/01.home/_highlights/features.md

 ## What we are doing!

-We provide online Trainings in Software Defined Networking, from beginners to advanced level.
-Some of the key topics covered are Custom Topologies in Mininet, Openflow in detail, OpenDayLight, RYU, Developing SDN Applications in RYU, Miniprojects in SDN.
-Also We conduct workshop in Colleges.
+We provide Online Trainings in Software Defined Networking,from beginners to advanced level.

+We provide  guidance/assistance/consultation in Academic SDN Project

+We conduct SDN workshop in Colleges.

 We develop and manage the KNet SDN Test bed - Docker based Modern SDN Test environment. we contributes in RYU SDN Controller.
 ___

 ## Client Testimonials & Reviews!